-FIGURE 25 FastIron Firmware Upgrade
+FIGURE 21 FastIron Firmware Upgrade

 - 2. In the FIRMWARE UPGRADE pane, flash the new image to the device using one of the following options: - Browse Image: Browse and select the file from the local machine. - Enter Image URL: Enter the URL where the image file is present.
-Only HTTPS image download is supported; for example, https:/ 10.171.17.67/SPR09000_b201ufi.bin. - 3.
-In the Partition list, select one of the following flash memory modules: - Primary: Specifies to upload the software image to the primary flash memory. - Secondary: Specifies to upload the software image to the secondary flash memory. - 4.
-Click Upload to upload and upgrade the software.
+Only HTTPS image download is supported; for example, https://10.171.17.67/SPR09000\b201ufi.bin.